Prograda/Skybolt/README.md

 Map features (buildings, roads, lakes etc) for the city of Seattle.
 These features were generated from OpenStreetMap data using the MapFeaturesConverter tool.
 This package can be downloaded [here](https://f000.backblazeb2.com/file/skybolt/Seattle_1_1_0.zip).

 ## Running
+### Plugins
+By default, Skybolt searches for plugins in the /plugins folder in the application executable's directory.
+Additional plugin search locations can be specified with the SKYBOLT_PLUGINS_PATH environment variable.
 ### Settings
 Engine settings are stored in a json file, which may be manually edited with a text editor, or edited in Sprocket with the Tools->Settings dialog.
 An example settings file template is available in this repository under src/SkyboltExamples/ExamplesCommon/ExampleSettings.json.